 The water heater is probably the most underappreciated appliance in your home.
 Think about it – without your water heater, you don’t have any of the following:

 Given the power of the water heater, do you really know much about it?
 We’re here to give you a couple things to keep in mind when it comes to maintaining, servicing, and replacing your water heater.

-The usual lifespan of residential water heaters is 10-12 years.
+The usual lifespan of residential water heaters is between ten and twelve years.

-The most usual malfunction of residential water heaters that will entail replacement is a leaking tank.
+The most typical failure of residential water heaters that will require replacement is a leaking tank.

-Water Heater sizing is an important replacement factor.
+Water Heater sizing is an important replacement consideration.

 All water heaters are under pressure from the water supply, and as water is heated, it expands creating even more pressure.
 When contemplating replacing a water heater, it’s generally better to go with a larger 50 gallon tank, rather than a 30 or 40 gallon tank, providing the location will accept the larger size.
 The 50 gallon tank will also give you more hot water capacity.